miki-mazur/udemy-course-first-repo/README.md

 # udemy-course-first-repo
 This is the first repo created as part of the Git course on Udemy: The Complete Git Guide.

 README.md file was edited manually.
+This was modified locally.